Scaffolding Height Requirements in Australia: What You Need to Know for Compliance

 Risk Management and Fall Prevention

 Risk management is key to safety during scaffolding operations.
 Identifying hazards and controlling them can reduce falls and injuries.
+Effective risk management also helps protect workers from becoming injured while working on scaffolding.

 Hazard Identification and Control Measures